Elect Gary Gray

 The Responsibilities of County District Commissioner

-After 18 years of service on the Township Government, Gary is ready for a new challenge.
-He’s been approached in the past about running for Sherburne County District Commissioner, but now retired, Gary is finally able to devote the time and commitment the position deserves.
+After 18 years of service in the Township Government, Gary is ready for a new challenge.
+With the retirement of Commissioner Felix Schmiesing, Gary is finally able to devote the time and commitment the position deserves.
 If elected, he’s confident he’ll be able to support the rural, agricultural area with his years of experience as a farmer, business owner, and active participant in local government.

 The Importance of Voting